Twg-David/Twg-David/README.md

 - 👋 Hi, I’m @Twg-David
 - 👀 I’m interested in learning the basics
 - 🌱 I’m currently learning the basics
-- 💞️ I’m looking to collaborate on amything
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me Twg_David on insta

 <!---